aquasecurity/tracee/docs/docs/events/overview.md

 ## Read in CLI

-You can also view the list of available events and their schema by running `tracee --list` command.
+You can also view the list of available events and their schema by running `tracee list` command.

 # Read in AVD